kimtore/pms/README.md

 ## Running

 You are assumed to have a working [Go development environment](https://golang.org/doc/install).
+PMS requires Go >= 1.8.

 To install the application and dependencies: